doughphunghus/7D2D-EntityRandomizer/README.md

 The randomizer script that generates the modlet *is still very experimental* BUT modlets generated from it are being put here for use/comments to help polish the script for release.

-# SEE ALSO: Other randomizer mods
-- :clap: [trubs-variants](https://github.com/trub64/trubs-variants): An entity randomizer for a20 and has new/other features like AI randomization.
-I just ran across it, haven't tried it, but definitely give it a try if you're looking for random zeds for a20+

 ### I highly recommend using one of the pre-generated modlets below before attempting to use the script!
 These pre-genrated modlets have been tested to prove they work in game.

 ### WARNING: You can trash/break your computer if you are not familiar with properly installing perl (some OS's have a built in perl and you DO NOT want to modify or remove it)